seng438-winter-2022/seng438-a2-3010-manp/Assignment2-ReportTemplate.md

 # 3 Test cases developed

-All the test Methods that were developed with respect to their equivalence class for the methods of the Range class and Data Utilities Class are as follows.
+All the test methods that were developed with respect to their equivalence class for the methods of the Range class and Data Utilities Class are as follows.

 # <Class:Range, Method:Equals>